 - Echocardiogram to evaluate for heart disease.

-Prognosis for aortic thromboembolism
+The prognosis for aortic thromboembolism

 Clinical trials

-We hope that the works of these researchers will determine the most effective medications available to stop cats from developing blood clots and also create better treatment option for cats that already have a “saddle thrombus” To find out about current clinical trials speak with your veterinarian.
+We hope that the works of these researchers will determine the most effective medications available to stop cats from developing blood clots and create better treatment option for cats that already have a “saddle thrombus” To find out about current clinical trials with your veterinarian.

 Prevention